Friday, November 22, 2024 · 0 min read

 Regulations applied

-For the classification (screening) of the UV-114020 valve, we utilized the "Guidelines for the Avoidance of Vibration Induced Fatigue Failure in Process Pipework" from the UK Energy Institute.
+For the ASV classification (screening), we utilized the "Guidelines for the Avoidance of Vibration Induced Fatigue Failure in Process Pipework" from the UK Energy Institute.

 The guidelines introduce the Concern Factor (CF) value to determine whether the amplitude and frequency of the measured vibration fall within acceptable, concerning, or problematic ranges, respectively, from 0 to 1, 1 to 5, and 5 and more.
 Values of 5 or more indicate vibration severity by evaluating the effective frequency (Crossing Frequency) and identifying potential fatigue failure risks.